 Keep in mind that you have to list the resources you’ve used to conduct the research and to write the academic paper in the Bibliography or Works Cited section.
 And we can assure you that your professors really do check your academic sources.
 Your grade depends on them in large measure actually.

-What Are Academic Sources and Why You Need Them?
+What Are Academic Sources And Why Do You Need Them?

-When working on an essay, you can use information from peer reviewed sources and from non scholarly sources.
+There are various ways to source data for your academic research paper.
+When working on an essay, you can use information from peer reviewed sources, academic journals from sites like Science Direct, DOAJ (directory of open access journals) and even from non scholarly sources.
 Very few professors demand that you use only information from scholarly works.
 Something you need to keep in mind is that there are several types of academic sources.
-Here are the main resources of information you can use as a student:
+Here are the main resources of information you can use as a student researcher:

-- Tertiary sources.
-These resources normally organize both the primary and the secondary resources.
+What is a tertiary source?
+These resources normally contain both the primary and the secondary resources.
 In other words, tertiary sources can be abstracts that summarize sources, indexes that organize sources, and even databases (these are basically online indexes, but they may include an abstract for each work).
+Other tertiary source examples include:

 But why are scholarly sources more appropriate for academic research?
 Do you always have to use information from primary, secondary or tertiary resources?
 Truth be told, it is a good idea to use these as your primary source.
 However, it is perfectly OK to use information from other sources as well, as long as they are credible and accurate.
 In most cases, you can use sources that come from experts in the field without any problems.